 - bread crumbs - plain, unseasoned bread crumbs work best for this recipe.

-- clarified butter - Clarified butter is my personal favorite for frying frikadellen.
+- clarified butter - Clarified butter is my personal favorite for frying the meatballs.
 Lard or a neutral vegetable oil are also excellent options.

 See recipe card for quantities.